guardian/amigo/README.md

 ## How to run locally

-Amigo requires Packer to be [installed](https://www.packer.io/intro/getting-started/setup.html)
+AMIgo requires Packer to be [installed](https://www.packer.io/intro/getting-started/setup.html)

 To run the Play app, you will need credentials in either the `deployTools` profile or the default profile.